LeanQ/TEd-seq-long-read/README.md

-# TED-Seq Germline Long-reads pipeline
+# TEd-Seq Germline Long-reads pipeline

-TED-Seq Germline Long-reads pipeline is the bioinformatic pipeline used to detect transposable element insertions with ultra high sensitivity using custom made libraries to enrich and capture TE insertions (TEd-Seq) generated through a ONT sequencer.
+TEd-Seq Germline Long-reads pipeline is the bioinformatic pipeline used to detect transposable element insertions with ultra high sensitivity using custom made libraries to enrich and capture TE insertions (TEd-Seq) generated through a ONT sequencer.

 ## Table of contents
 - [TEd-Seq Germline Long-reads pipeline ](#TEd-Seq Germline Long-reads pipeline )